yoonghm/Examples/Linux/Ubuntu_Tips_n_Tricks.md

-# Unix Tips and Tricks
+# Ubuntu Tips and Tricks

 ## Find the top-10 largest directories